php-dev-br/laravel-doc-pt-br/artisan.md

     $name = $this->anticipate('What is your name?', ['Taylor', 'Dayle']);

-Alternatively, you may pass a Closure as the second argument to the `anticipate` method.
-The Closure will be called each time the user types an input character.
-The Closure should accept a string parameter containing the user's input so far, and return an array of options for auto-completion:

-    $name = $this->anticipate('What is your name?', function ($input) {
-        // Return auto-completion options...
-    });

 #### Multiple Choice Questions

 If you need to give the user a predefined set of choices, you may use the `choice` method.
 You may set the array index of the default value to be returned if no option is chosen:

     $name = $this->choice('What is your name?', ['Taylor', 'Dayle'], $defaultIndex);

-In addition, the `choice` method accepts optional fourth and fifth arguments for determining the maximum number of attempts to select a valid response and whether multiple selections are permitted:

-    $name = $this->choice(
-        'What is your name?',
-        ['Taylor', 'Dayle'],
-        $defaultIndex,
-        $maxAttempts = null,
-        $allowMultipleSelections = false
-    );

 <a name="writing-output"></a>
 ### Writing Output